SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Change ``1..5`` to ``1...5`` --- notice that 5 is omitted from the sum.
+   Try changing ``1..5`` to ``1...5`` --- notice that 5 is omitted from the sum.
-   In what situations would you want to include or exclude the final number?
+   When would you want to include or exclude the final number?

 .. testcode:: while
    -> var n = 2